-Approximately 80 applications are received annually for Ph.D. study in the Counseling Psychology Program.
+Approximately 60-80 applications are received annually for Ph.D. study in the Counseling Psychology Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately four to six applicants have been invited to enroll each fall.
-As of fall 2014, there are 23 returning students enrolled in the program and 4 new students.
-Approximately 81% of the students are female.
-Nineteen per cent of students represent ethnically/racially diverse backgrounds; and 2 are international students.
-In addition, we have 8 (22%) students who have openly disclosed their sexual orientation status as gay, lesbian, or bisexual.
-Three (8%) students have an acknowledged disability.
-Of the 44 students who graduated during the period from July 2006 through spring 2013, (39%) were either students of color (17) or openly Gay/Lesbian/Bisexual (3).
+As of fall 2015, there are 20 returning students enrolled in the program and 4 new students.
+Approximately 70% of the students are female; 21% of students represent ethnically/racially diverse backgrounds 8% are international students.
+In addition, 15% of students have openly disclosed their sexual orientation status as gay, lesbian, or bisexual and 8% students have an acknowledged disability.

-Doctoral students represent many elements of diversity including sexual orientation, religious orientation, disability status, and socioeconomic class background.
-Students range in age from early 20s into the 50s with the mode being around 30 years.
+Doctoral students represent many elements of diversity, including race/ ethnicity, sexual orientation, religious orientation, disability status, and socioeconomic class background.
+Students range in age from early 20s into the 40s.
 Approximately 60 percent enter with a Bachelor's degree and 40 percent have completed a prior relevant master's degree.
-Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 307, with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative grade upoint average, for those enrolling with a master's degree, of about 3.89.
+Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 307, with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative graduate grade point average, for those enrolling with a master's degree, of about 3.89.

-Most students who matriculate complete the program.
-The attrition rate for the past several years has been approximately one out of twelve.
+Most students who matriculate complete the program and the attrition rate for the past several years has been approximately one out of twelve or 8%.
 Students who leave the program do so for reasons relating to career changes, other personal matters, or because of an ongoing lack of progress in fulfilling degree requirements.